Moving to Dubai as a Personal Trainer – All You Have To Know

 - A valid visa and registration with Dubai Sports Authority

 - Experience in the sports and fitness industry

-If you don’t have a certificate that will prove your competence, you will easily be able to obtain one online.
-Of course, there are many personal trainers courses in Dubai that will provide the best basis for training others.
+If you don’t have a certificate that will prove your competence, you can easily obtain one online.
+Of course, many personal trainers courses in Dubai will provide the best basis for training others.
 But, if you are short on time and need to obtain a license before moving, then look for good training courses and seminars online.
 Although, do remember that what is considered valid in Europe and the US might not be valid in the UAE.

 Think about where you want to work after moving to Dubai to be a personal trainer

 Good news – you will have many employment options after moving to Dubai for personal trainer jobs.
 Although your options are limitless, the majority of personal trainers in Dubai work in one of the following categories:

 - Freelancer in health clubs

 - A trainer who works with clients at home